home - calendar - services - groups - children & young people - weddings & baptisms - hall - ministry team - history - safeguarding

 St Oswald's Church - responding to the pandemic

-We are hoping to start some services in church from 21 March 2021.
-We will also continue holding on-line services by means of Zoom.
+We are holding services in church and some on-line (on Zoom).
 For the latest information about these please see our calendar and our regular Worship & News Sheet (latest issue below).
 If you would like to receive our Worship & News Sheet direct by email please contact Simon Birkbeck.

 Our church building is open for private prayer on Mondays and Thursdays from 10.00am to 3.00pm.
 Please use the hand sanitisers on the way in, remember social distancing and do not go into church if you or a member of your household has any of the symptoms of COVID-19.
 Face coverings should be worn by all those attending a place of worship; remembering that they are mainly intended to protect other people, not the wearer, from COVID-19 and that they are not a replacement for physical distancing and regular hand washing.